Leadership from the Outside In

 - Reflect on ways to communicate with intention, authenticity, and vulnerability

 - Identify some of the challenges of working with a team and how you can address them

 - Challenge yourself to explore and identify ways to acknowledge different perspectives with sensitivity and awareness

 - Explore how the social change model of leadership development relates to your personal leadership experiences

 - Identify a personal call to action using a guided worksheet and reflect on the outcomes of your experience

 How will the program be delivered?

-- For Fall 2020, P2L 1 will be exclusively delivered online.
+- For Spring 2021, P2L 1 will be delivered exclusively online.